Arya-Chandran/maple-auto-centre/README.md

 3. React-icons- Used edit, delete and add icon from this library.
 4. Axios - Handle API calls
+5. emailjs - Used to send an email

 Server:
-1. Nodemailer - Used to send an email
-2. JWT - To handle user authentication
+1. JWT - To handle user authentication
-3. express-fileupload - Used to store vehicle images.
+2. express-fileupload - Used to store vehicle images.

 ## Tech used

 Front-end: React.js and React hooks
-Back-end: Node.js
+Back-end: Node.js and mongoDB(database)

 ### Additional Comments